msayeeduddina/Task-1_Smart-Contracts-Development_Sayeed/README.md

     }
 }

+The BLS contract is a standard ERC20 token contract that defines the BLS token, with the following characteristics:
+Name: BLS Token
+Symbol: BLS
+Decimals: 18 (standard for ERC20 tokens)

 - Purpose: This contract defines a standard ERC20 token named "BLS Token" with the symbol "BLS".
 - Minting: Upon deployment, an initial supply of tokens is minted and assigned to the owner's address.